 We are really looking for people that have those skill sets and experience, people that can communicate at a high level.
 Because I have been a client, I know what people hate.
 I know what people like.
 And we also look for attitude too.
-We want people that want to be there and are not just in there for the paycheck that can do a really good job for a client and care about their business.
+We want people that want to be there and are not just in there for the paycheck that can do really good work for a client and care about their business.
 So, that’s what we’re looking for to make sure you have a good experience because that tends to be what everyone hates about hiring remote workers internationally.

 Contractors vs. Employees

 Nathan: They are contractors.
 They are not getting paychecks.
 We call them payouts.
 We do have policies.
-And our company policy is to be in our network.
-But they are all contractors and we do everything possible to make it clear to our clients, make it clear to our contractors that they are not employees.
+And our marketplace policy is to be in our network.
+But they are all contractors and we do everything possible to make it clear to our clients, make it clear to contractors on FreeeUp that they are not employees.
 In addition, they are allowed to get outside work and a lot of them do to fill up those hours.
 So, we’re only using them on hours that they can commit to our network and they have outside people that they work for as well.

 Tracey: Gotcha.
 Okay.
 Some of the things that I see with people that are hiring virtual assistants is that they get stuck in an employee-employer mindset.
 So, I see those trigger words and it’s like, “Okay, wait a minute.
 Are you looking for employee?
 And I see in postings, “Send me your resume.”
 “Well, I’m a business owner.
 I’m not sending you my resume.”
 I don’t even have a resume.
 It’s been 10 years since I needed one.
 I always warn people against that employee-employer mindset.
 How do you get around that?

 At the same time no matter what you call them, it still ends up being very similar.
 They are still in a network.
-They are still working for the employer or business owner or whatever you want to call it.
+They are still working for the business owner or whatever you want to call it.
 There are still protocols that you have to follow.
 Even if you hire like a plumber, if you can sit down with them and set down expectations upfront before they get started and not move forward unless they follow those expectations which is very similar to our policy.
 So, I don’t want to get too much into the legal side of it because I am not a lawyer but I did my best to describe that.

-Nathan: So, part of our service is not only providing the workers but putting our clients and workers in positions to succeed.
-So, we have our Online Hiring Mastermind group where we are constantly hiring things like that and how to get the most out of your workers.
+Nathan: So, part of our service is not only providing the workers but putting the clients and workers in positions to succeed.
+So, we have our Online Hiring Mastermind group where we are constantly hiring things like that and how to get the most out of workers.
 And we have our own client guidelines about not having the workers on call and expectations and stuff like that.
 We have our eBook, which is free.
-We are launching another book in April about our best practices that we use for our internal team.
+We are launching another book in April about our best practices that we use for our internal assistants.
 In, addition we are pretty open.
 You can contact me on Skype.
 My calendar is right on the website.

 Tracey: So, it’s easy to get a hold of you.
 That’s kind of cool.

-Nathan: And we have our 20-person internal team that if I’m out for the night, they are covering.
+Nathan: And we have our 20 internal assistants that if I’m out for the night, they are covering.
 So, we are really there to support you and assist you all the way.
 Every business owner is at a different stage whether they made that hire before and now they are scared to get back into it or they’ve never hired before, or they just have so much going on they can’t focus on every little thing.
 We are kind of there to guide them along the way and fill in the blanks.

 Tracey: Right.
 I’d like to remind people that even if they are some kind of admin assistant, they are business owners in their own right and they need to be treated and respected as such.
 I also like to tell people to think of them as a partner of your business.
 They are not just somebody you’re going to throw tasks to.
 I also like to tell people that think of them as a partner of your business.
 They are not just somebody you’re going to toss tasks to.